shaaza/rsvp-backend/README.md

 2. Docker Community Edition (version: `17.03.2-ce`)
 3. git

+### Building the JAR
+1. Ensure you have copied the `resources/sensitive_config.sample.edn` to `resource/sensitive_config.edn`, and entered your respective access credentials.
+2. If you want to build the JAR from source, you need to have the following installed on your system:
+	* Java 8 (i.e. 1.8)
+	* Leiningen 2.7.1

+	Once this is done, you can simply run `./build.sh` from the project dir, which will create the build, resources, Dockerfile and a startup script in the directory `<project-dir>/micro_rsvp`.
 ### Building docker image and starting server
-This sequence of steps assumes that you want to use the JAR that's already in the repo, in the final build directory `<project-dir>/micro_rsvp`.
-In case you want to re-build that JAR, follow the steps outline in [Building the JAR](#building-the-jar).
 To get started quickly, you can also run the `sudo ./run.sh` shell script in the build directory `<project-dir>/micro_rsvp`, from that same build directory.
 1. `sudo systemctl start docker`: ensure dockerd is running.
 2. `sudo docker build -t micro_rsvp .`